The stars fell wrong.The stars fell wrong.

 "Then we report.
 Council decides."
 His hand gestured toward the trees, toward home.
 "Not us."

 "It'll die."
-Ferne's voice stayed low.
+Ferne glanced at the others.
 "Minutes in this cold."

 Ferne's face stilled.
 Warmth spread from the baby through the circle.